amstee/EasyCut/services/README.md

 ## Barber

-This service allow third parties to manipuate easy cut barbers, with this service you can create, update, ... barbers.
+This service allow third parties to manipulate easy cut barbers, with this service you can create, update, ... barbers.

 A barber is linked to a user, meaning that they share the same id.